Forward Analysis and Model Checking for Trace Bounded WSTS: Complexity of Trace Boundedness

 Well-structured transition systems are a highly abstract class of systems, for which no complexity upper bounds can be given in general.
-Nevertheless, it is possible to provide precise bounds for several concrete classes of WSTS, and even to employ generic proof techniques to this end. \autoref{tab:rrcmplx} sums up our complexity results.
+Nevertheless, it is possible to provide precise bounds for several concrete classes of WSTS, and even to employ generic proof techniques to this end. \autoref{tab:rrcmplx} sums up our complexity results, using the \emph{fast-growing} complexity classes of \citep{schmitz13}.